zeobviouslyfakeacc/TLD-Bugfixes/README.md

   - This bug basically gave you free bows that you could craft in 0.5 hours and didn't waste any crafting materials
 - Fixed the cooking skill exploit where players could quickly level up by cooking lots of tiny pieces of meat
 - Fixed the strange food poisoning design where items at 74% condition had the same food poisoning chance as an item at 21% condition
+- Fixed the exploit where cancelling clearing an ice fishing hole would partially clear the hole without degrading the used tool

 ## Installation